Joaopmoliveira/CuranSDK/README.md

 2. Second install Vulkan from the website https://vulkan.lunarg.com/sdk/home (this is a graphics API to communicate with the GPU of your computer)

+3. Install the lattest version of Mycrosoft Visual Studio - Community Edition which integrates C++ compilers in your system.

+4. Search in your system for the command window

 Use vcpkg to build the required third party libraries To use this strategy we can first install vcpkg as: